 During the winter months, this French-speaking province of Canada becomes a frozen natural wonderland.
-Experience Quebec in winter!
+Quebec!

-But the cold isn’t a problem here.
 The Quebecois have figured out how to enjoy the natural surroundings because of – and not in spite of – the chilly temperatures, from fishing in frozen rivers to building hotels out of ice and getting around on snow sleds pulled by dogs.
+True to the Motto: The cold never bothered me anyway.
 If you prefer cities, you’ll find many world-class museums and chic French-inspired cafés where you can warm up in style.

 Come with us to Montreal.